 IPv6 is a hierarchical 128-bit addressing scheme that consists of 8 fields, comprising 16 bits each.
 An IPv6 address is written as a hexadecimal value (0-F) in groups of four, separated by colons.
-IPv6 provides 3x10^38 addresses, which can help overcome the shortage of IP addresses needed for internet usage.
+IPv6 provides $3x10^38$ addresses, which can help overcome the shortage of IP addresses needed for internet usage.

 There are three types of IPv6 addresses: Unicast, Anycast, and Multicast.
 A Unicast address identifies a single interface and a packet destined for a Unicast address is delivered to the interface identified by that address.
 An Anycast address identifies a set of interfaces and a packet destined for an Anycast address is delivered to the nearest interface identified by that Anycast address.
-A Multicast address identifies a set of interfaces is delivered to the interfaces identifies a set of interfaces and a packet destined for a Multicast address is delivered to address.
-A Multicast address identifies a set of interfaces and a packet destined for a Multicast address is delivered to all the interfaces identified by that Multicast address.
+A Multicast address identifies a set of interfaces interfaces and a packet destined for a Multicast address is delivered to all the interfaces identified by that Multicast address.
 There are no broadcast addresses in IPv6.